Downton Abbey: Authenticity

 Fellowes has said he tries to be as authentic in his depiction of the period as he can.
 Despite this, the show features many linguistic anachronisms.
 The accents of characters have also been questioned, with the Received Pronunciation of the actors who play the wealthy characters described as "slightly more contemporary" than would be expected among early-20th-century aristocrats; however, this "elicited more natural and unaffected performances from the cast".

 In 2010, Fellowes hired Alastair Bruce, an expert on state and court ritual, as historical adviser.
 Bruce explains his role as being "here to guide the production and particularly the director as they bring Julian's words to life.
 That also involves getting the social conduct right, and giving actors a sense of surety in the way they deliver a performance."
 Actor Jim Carter, who plays butler Carson, describes Bruce as the series "etiquette watchdog", and the UK's Daily Telegraph finished its 2011 profile of Bruce's role stating "Downton's authenticity, it seems, is in safe hands."
 However, historian Simon Schama criticised the show for historical inaccuracies and "pandering to clichés".
 Producer Gareth Neame defended the show, saying, "Downton is a fictional drama.
 It is not a history programme, but a drama of social satire about a time when relationships, behaviour and hierarchy were very different from those we enjoy today."

 A "tremendous amount of research" went into recreating the servants' quarters at Ealing Studios because Highclere Castle, where many of the upstairs scenes are filmed, was not adequate for representing the "downstairs" life at the fictional manor house.
 Researchers visited nearly 40 English country houses to help inform what the kitchen should look like, and production designer Donal Woods said of the kitchen equipment that "probably about 60 to 70 per cent of the stuff in there is from that period".
 Mrs Beeton's Book of Household Management is an important guide to the food served in the series, but Highclere owner, and author of Lady Almina and the Real Downton Abbey: The Lost Legacy of Highclere Castle, Lady Carnarvon, states that dinner parties in the era "would have been even more over the top" than those shown.
 Lady Pamela Hicks agreed, stating that "it is ridiculous to think that a weekend party would consist of only fourteen house guests, it would have consisted of at least 40!"
 However, Carnarvon understood the compromises that must be made for television, and adds, "It's a fun costume drama.
 It's not a social documentary.
 Because it's so popular, I think some people take it as historical fact."

 Home media

 Streaming

 The series was made available in its entirety on Netflix in June 2021.
-It has also been made available on Amazon Prime Video, Peacock, the PBS app and PBS.org with a PBS Passport subscription.
+It has also been made available on Amazon Prime Video, Peacock, Disney+, the PBS app and PBS.org with a PBS Passport subscription.